Wired Connection Klipper Configuration

 0843:df11

-If not, check whether the data cable is properly connected or if the motherboard has entered DFU.
+If not, please check whether the data cable is properly connected or if the motherboard has entered DFU mode.

-Proceed to the next step only if you have 0843:df11
+Proceed to the next step only if there is 0843:df11

 .

-- No need to install the flashing tool for the FLY GUI.
+- No need to execute the installation of the burning tool for the FLY upper computer

-- If you need to install it, please note: The GUI needs to be connected to the internet to install properly.
+- If you need to install, please note: The upper computer needs to be able to access the internet to install normally

-- If you have already installed it, no need to install again.
+- If already installed, no need to install

 sudo apt update